Terms & Conditions

 You have the right to request details of any personal information that we store about you (also known as a subject access request).
 For a subject access request to be valid, it should be made in writing and we will respond within 28 days.

 Information about children may be released to a person with parental responsibility.
 However, the best interests of the child will always be considered.
 Even if a child is young, data about them is still their personal data and does not belong to anyone else.
 If we are confident that the child can understand their rights, we will respond to the child and not the person with parental responsibility.

-If you decide that you no longer want us to hold your data, you have a right to be forgotten; if that is the case for you, then please contact us (see contact details) and we will follow our procedure to implement the deletion of the data.
+If you decide that you no longer want us to hold your data, you have a right to be forgotten.
+If that is the case for you, then please contact us (see contact details) and we will follow our procedure to implement the deletion of the relevant data.

 If we are aware of a breach of security and there is a risk of harm to individuals, we will report the breach to the Information Commissioner’s Office (www.ico.org.uk) within 72 hours and also to you without undue delay.